 Job Summary:

 We are looking for a Sr. Financial Analyst to join the Finance group.
-The SFA will act as a strategic business partner to the company’s leadership in partnership with the SVP Finance and the Director of FP&A. We are looking for a high energy Sr. Financial Analyst that is bright, self-motivated and comfortable both as an individual and team contributor.
+This role will provide work that supports the overall Finance team and providing work that supports executive leadership.
+We are looking for a high energy individual that is bright, self-motivated and comfortable both as an individual and team contributor.
 The Finance team has a philosophy of continuous improvement through creative analysis and challenging the status quo, to help the organization deepen its understanding of the business and drivers.
 Our goal is to ensure the company makes the right strategic investments to continue our strong growth.

 Core Job Duties: